Let´s get started. You know I have to work with some numbered rules again:

 XIV.
 Zinc is extremely important, to a lesser degree selenium, chromium and vanadium (the first two for testosterone production, the last two for proper insulin metabolism.

 XV.
-Before training, you might consider using caffeine, beta alanine, creatine (the last two fill up stores in your body instead of immediately working, don´t take more than 3g and 5g respectively per hour and maximally 3 times that per day), Tongkat Ali (that shit works, partly because it tastes like smelling salts) and citrulline malate (works equally well for pumps and erections), glycerol works similarly and promotes tissue health.
+Before training, you might consider using caffeine, beta alanine, creatine (the last two fill up stores in your body instead of immediately working, don´t take more than 5g of either per hour and maximally 3 times that per day), Tongkat Ali (that shit works, partly because it tastes like smelling salts) and citrulline malate (works equally well for pumps and erections), glycerol works similarly and promotes tissue health.

 XVII.
 Supplements I wouldn´t recommend are: GABA and Melatonin (I´ve taken four times the maximum allowed dosage, noticed very little).
 Plant / mushroom / bacteria etc. extracts (there are thousands of species with potentially beneficial effects, such as broccoli, pomegranate, yamabushitake, Lactobacillus reuteri – try finding that one, ground up elephant tusks, snake blood etc., are you going to take them all?).
 Phospatidic acid (especially if you´re already taking creatine), as well as most things labeled “weight gainer” or “fat burner”.
 The last two might work, but there are better and cheaper alternatives.
 Furthermore, I advise against testosterone boosters of most kinds, especially commercial ones that either contain suspicious plants or simply minerals and vitamins you can get into your diet in different ways.